Unlocking the Power of At-Bit PayzoneTracker

 “Does it still work at the end of the well?”

 The answer, based on real field data, is yes.
+Across the lateral:

-continuous at-bit inclination remains centered and stable
+Continuous at-bit inclination remains centered and stable.

-averaged values track survey inclination closely
+Averaged values track survey inclination closely.

-there is no evidence of drift or degradation toward TD
+There is no evidence of drift or degradation toward TD.

 Even where instantaneous at-bit data shows expected dynamic variability, the underlying trend holds — confirming measurement integrity at depth.